NervanaSystems/ngraph/python/README.md

 ## Installation

-nGraph is available as binary wheels you can install from PyPI. nGraph binary wheels are currently tested on Ubuntu 16.04 and require a CPU with AVX-512 instructions, if you're using a different system, you may want to [build](BUILDING.md) nGraph from sources.
+nGraph is available as binary wheels you can install from PyPI. nGraph binary wheels are currently tested on Ubuntu 16.04 and require a CPU with AVX-512 instructions, if you're using a different system, you may want to [build][ngraph_building] nGraph from sources.

-Installing nGraph Python API from PyPI is simple:
+Installing nGraph Python API from PyPI is easy:

     pip install ngraph-core